 Great Falls, Paterson, New Jersey: The Jersey Jumper

-Around 1820 Sam Patch moved to Paterson, New Jersey to work in Paterson’s growing textile industry.
+Around 1820, Sam moved to Paterson, New Jersey, to work in Paterson’s growing textile industry.
 He became a boss mule spinner at the Hamilton Mills, in the industrial district near the Great Falls of the Passaic River (also commonly known as the Passaic Falls or the Paterson Falls).

 But Sam Patch stole the show from Crane and his celebration, wowing the crowd by jumping from the cliff at the falls some 77 feet (23 meters) into the swirling waters below.

 Accounts differ as to the circumstances of Sam’s jump.
 There were reports that he had planned the leap as a workingman’s protest against Crane and the conversion of the picnic areas to a private playground for the rich.
 Others said that Sam was drunk and decided to jump at the spur of the moment to retrieve a roller that had fallen from the apparatus being used to move the bridge into place.
 Some even said that a jilted Sam had jumped for love.